-If, for example, you are not protected by a Care Fee Trust Will and either you or your partner passes away, that half of the house will be used in any means test calculation that they perform thus reducing any potential inheritance for your surviving family.
+If, for example, you are not protected by a Care Fee Trust Will and either you or your partner passes away, the full value of the house will be used in any means test calculation that they perform thus reducing any potential inheritance for your surviving family.

-If you are in a relationship then the good news is that there are some legal steps you can take now to protect your hard earned assets.
+If you own your house jointly then the good news is that there are some legal steps you can take now to protect your hard earned assets.

 Forget the myths you may have heard.
 There is no seven year rule and the government cannot change Care Fee Trust Wills.
 It also means you remain in control.
-The house remains yours during your lifetime, this is just sensible planning.
+Crucially, the house remains yours during your lifetime – this is just sensible planning.
 However, you must both act now whilst you are both alive and well.

 We do not recommended that you transfer the house to the children now during your lifetime as the Local Authority would most probably deem this a ‘deprivation’ of assets and ignore the transfer.

 April King can show you the correct approach to take ensuring that you remain in control at all times.
 Talk to April King today about Care Fee Trust Wills.
 Making a Will with us costs between £110 and £240 plus VAT, depending on complexity.